EndPointCorp/end-point-blog/2016/05/25/caching-resizing-reverse-proxying-image-server-nginx.html.md

 ### Optionally securing access to your image server

-As this was not a public server, we didn't use any security mechanism to validate the request.
+As this was not a public server, we didn’t use any security mechanism to validate the request.

 The original blog post, though, reports a very simple and clever way to prevent abuse from unauthorized access, using the [Secure Link module](http://nginx.org/en/docs/http/ngx_http_secure_link_module.html).